rewinfrey/ActionLogic/README.md

   end
 end

-# ActionTasks are invoked by calling an `execute` static method directly on the class:
+# ActionTasks are invoked by calling an `execute` static method directly on the class with an optional hash of key value pairs:
 result = ActionTaskExample.execute(:expected_attribute1 => "example", :expected_attribute2 => 123)

 # The result object is the shared context object (an instance of ActionContext):